Opioids and Painkillers

-A thorough detoxification step follows quickly, flushing out residual drug toxins that have been shown to be involved in the triggering of cravings.
+A thorough detoxification step follows, flushing out residual drug toxins that have been shown to be involved in the triggering of cravings.
 Using sauna, moderate exercise and more nutrition, the Narconon New Life Detoxification can help each person recover the bright outlook they had before addiction.
 Most people say that their cravings reduce to a much lower level.
 Some people say they are completely gone.

 These two steps have provided many people with the realization that Narconon is a different kind of rehab, one that really works to create a new sober life.
 One that doesn’t just cover up the problems with more drugs.

 Life Skills Training Follows

-Find out how the Narconon drug rehab program - located in forty locations around the world - can help someone you love recover from addiction to painkillers or any drugs.
-Please email us if you have any questions.
+Find out how the Narconon drug rehab program can help someone you love recover from addiction to painkillers or any drugs.